 ARAG was first set up in 1995 and has become firmly established since 2006.
-It seeks to promote reptile and amphibian conservation throughout the counties of Avon and North East Somerset.
-It aims to improve the knowledge of the distribution of our native Herpetofauna, educate the public and increase the awareness of the challenges faced by this group of animals.
+It seeks to promote reptile and amphibian conservation throughout the counties of Bristol, South Glos, Bath & North East Somerset and North Somerset.
+It aims to improve the knowledge of the distribution of our native herpetofauna, educate the public and increase the awareness of the challenges faced by this group of animals.

 ARAG is committed to achieving these aims through surveys, undertaking practical conservation projects, and assisting with local toad patrols.

-If you are keen to join the group and participate in activities then please either visit the facebook page https://www.facebook.com/groups/AvonRAG/ or send an email to firstname.lastname@example.org
+If you are keen to join the group and participate in activities then please complete the joining slip and email this to email@example.com

 If you are visiting this site having seen a media clip or press release about toad patrols then hopefully we can help point you in the right direction.
 Please click on the Toad Patrols tab above.

 ARAG Toad Patrols take place in Fishponds, Chew Valley & Bitton and we support independent toad patrols in Bath & Portishead too as well as at other sites throughout the former county of Avon.
 To find your nearest Toad Patrol visit the Froglife Map - http://www.froglife.org/what-we-do/toads-on-roads/tormap/

 To join up with a toad patrol in Fishponds, Chew Valley & Bitton you can visit the relevant facebook page below.
 You can download the risk assessment and insurance forms from there.
 You can then email the completed insurance form to email@example.com.